 For many people, gazing up at the stars is a calming and relaxing experience.
 However, not everyone feels this way when looking up into the night sky.
-For some people, the night sky can cause feelings of panic, heart palpitations, dizziness, and fear.
+For some people, the night sky can cause panic, heart palpitations, dizziness, and fear.
 If these sound familiar, you may suffer from astrophobia.

 Symptoms of Astrophobia